Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

 LEGISLATIVE PROCESS

-Now that the legislative proposal has been officially introduced as Assembly Bill 1175, it begins to work its way through the legislative process.
-The 2025 legislative session happens during the spring and summer, with the ultimate deadline of September 12 to pass bills to the Governor’s desk.
-The Governor has 30 days to sign or veto bills once received.
+The legislative proposal was officially introduced as Assembly Bill 1175, and began to work its way through the legislative process.
+The 2025 legislative session took place during the spring and summer, with the ultimate deadline of September 12 to pass bills to the Governor’s desk.
+AB 1175 reached the Governor’s desk on September 9, after facing no opposition during any stage of the legislative process.
+The bill was signed into law on October 3.

-A timeline for possible implementation of the new licensure requirements and the phasing out of the current (legacy) requirements was determined at the November 2024 CBA meeting.
-The graphic below shows how if the law is passed in 2025, it would take effect on January 1, 2026.
-The mobility provisions would begin at that point, but there would be a six-month implementation window before the new licensure requirements would take effect on July 1, 2026.
-The legacy requirements would remain as an option until December 31, 2028.
+The timeline below shows that now that the law has been passed, it will take effect on January 1, 2026.
+The mobility provisions will begin at that point, but there will be a 12-month implementation window before the new licensure requirements take effect on January 1, 2027.
+The legacy requirements will remain as an option until December 31, 2028.

 Graphic of below text